powsybl/powsybl.github.io/docs/index.md

 or [Entso-E CGMES](iidm/importer/cgmes.md) and be exported to various formats.
 Read the [importer](iidm/importer/index.md) and the [exporter](iidm/exporter/index.md) documentation pages to learn more about import/export features.

+Powsybl also provides business features to work with networks:
+- [network reduction](iidm/reducer/index.md) to extract a sub part of a network

 # Time series

 Read this page to learn more about the [time series](timeseries/index.md) modeling in powsybl.